IIIF-Commons/docs-old/step-four-add-a-demo-dependency.md

 ];
 ```

-Then we will add the following line to our index.html:
+Then we will add the following line to our index.html head:

 ```
 <script src="js/openseadragon/openseadragon.min.js"></script>